firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 COPY offset_limit
 FROM 's3://firebolt-publishing-public/help_center_assets/firebolt_sample_dataset/levels.csv'
 OFFSET 5 LIMIT 3
-WITH TYPE = CSV HEADER = TRUE;
+WITH TYPE=CSV HEADER=TRUE;
 ```
 In the previous code example, the following apply:

-- **OFFSET**: Specifies a non-negative number of rows that are skipped before returning results from the query.
+- `OFFSET`: Specifies a non-negative number of rows that are skipped before returning results from the query.
-- **LIMIT**: Restricts the number of rows that are included in the result set.
+- `LIMIT`: Restricts the number of rows that are included in the result set.
-- **TYPE = CSV**: Specifies the data format as CSV.
+- `TYPE=CSV`: Specifies the data format as CSV.
-- **HEADER**: Specifies that the first row of the source file contains column headers.
+- `HEADER`: Specifies that the first row of the source file contains column headers.

 For more information about `OFFSET` and `LIMIT`, see [SELECT Query Syntax](../../sql_reference/commands/queries/select.md).